Overview

 Story

 The fight escalates until the group are outdoors, brawling outside the hotel.
-This fight is broken when Skylar St. Claire stops to watch.
+This fight is broken off when one of Sean's former lovers, a British woman named Skylar St. Claire, stops to watch.
 Sean and Jules jump into her car, and proceed to speed off with her in the middle.
 Skylar seems relaxed about the fact they are driving off in her car, considering the fact that they would have been killed otherwise.
 After losing their Nazi pursuers, Sean and Jules return to the hotel, where they are informed that Veronique has left the area to return to France, where she will wait on the team to return.

 The next day dawns, and it is time to put Dierker in his place.
-To start with, the race goes in Doppelsieg's favor, and they take an early lead.
-Sean catches up on them, and passes Dierker on the final corner.
-As he does so, Dierker cheats by pulling out a Luger pistol and shooting out the tire on Sean's car.
+To start with, the race goes in Doppelsieg's favour, and they take an early lead.
+Sean catches up on them, and passes Dierker on the final corner, practically guaranteeing him a victory.
+As he does so, Dierker cheats by pulling out a Luger pistol and shooting out the tire on the Aurora.
 The car spins out on the final straight, and Sean winds up coming last overall in the race.
 Understandably, he is furious, and intends to deal with Dierker.
-The team leader, Vittore restrains Sean and tells him it is not worthwhile to get mixed up in something that is so large.
-Sean reluctantly backs down, but Jules convinces him to seek revenge on Dierker.
-The two follow the Doppelsieg driver into the facility on the outskirts of the village of Saarbrucken.
-Between the two men, they manage to push the racing car off the cliff into the ocean.
-However, they are captured and interrogated by Kurt himself.
+Vittore, the team leader and mechanic, and Jules and Veronique's father, restrains Sean and tells him it is not worthwhile to get mixed up in something that is 'so large' as the Nazis' beloved poster child.
+Sean reluctantly backs down, but Jules convinces him to seek revenge on Dierker more subtly.
+The two follow the German driver into the Doppelsieg facility on the outskirts of the village of Saarbrucken.
+The two men manage to drive Dierker's racing car off the cliff into the ocean.
+However, they are captured by security and interrogated by Kurt himself.

-You should hate this guy already, if only for that sweet Luger.During this interrogation, Dierker announces to the men that he is able to serve his Reich in more valuable ways than merely driving quickly.
-He reveals that he is a Nazi, and a member of the SS as well.
-Initially he believes that Sean is a spy sent by the British.
+Dierker, the game's main antagonist.During this interrogation, Dierker reveals to the men that he is able to serve the Reich in "much more valuable ways than merely driving quickly".
+He is a full Nazi officer, and a specialist in torture and interrogation.
+Initially he believes that either Sean or Jules is a spy sent by the British to search for Nazi plans at the Doppelsieg factory.
 Sean denies this profusely, and then Kurt threatens him.
 Either he admits to being a spy, or Jules dies.
-Jules and Sean both deny that either of the men are spies, and Kurt retaliates by firing his entire magazine into Jules, killing him.
+Jules and Sean both deny that either of them are spies, and Kurt retaliates by unloading his entire magazine into Jules, killing him.

-After this, you manage to escape from the Doppelsieg facility.
-Sean happens to be traveling the same route that the Nazis are on their way to invading France, and he manages to speed through all the invaders and reach France.
-At this stage, the farmhouse that the family reside in is being torched by the Germans.
-Sean stops them being killed and rescues them from the blaze.
-However, when he reveals that Jules died, Veronique grows hysterical.
+After this, Sean manages to escape from the Doppelsieg facility.
+He happens to be travelling the same route that the Nazis are taking on their way to invading France, but he manages to speed through all the invaders and reach France just in time to evade the blockades.
+At this stage, the farmhouse that Jules' family resides in is being torched by the Germans.
+Sean saves Vitorre and Veronique from being killed and rescues them from the blaze.
+However, when he reveals that Jules died, Veronique grows hysterical, blaming Sean for his death (and losing any feelings she may have had for him).
 Sean then vows to kill Dierker.

 After some time, Skylar gets in contact with Sean and instructs him to meet her in the French countryside.
 She wants him to bomb a freight train from the Germans that will be supplying vital armaments to the Nazi forces.
 To do this, Sean has to plant explosives at weak points in the structure of the bridge.

 Skylar then orders Sean to help destroy a Zeppelin airship before it leaves France.
 However, when Sean arrives it is already preparing to take off.
 This means breaking onto the Zeppelin, destroying it, and then escaping it.
-As the ship detonates, you leap into the ocean below.
-This ocean happens to be near a German harbor, and the Kriegsmarine investigate.
+As the ship detonates, he leaps into the ocean below.
+This ocean happens to be near a German harbour, and the Kriegsmarine investigate.

 Cartoon design for the MP60Before too long, you are forced into hiding in the Paris catacombs.
-Unfortunately, the leader of the Black Market dealers made an agreement that he would be spared if he sold out your position to the German military.
-The Germans are hell-bent on killing any resistance, and send in their Terror Squad, which are the elite soldiers of the game.
+Unfortunately, the leader of the Black Market dealers made an agreement that he would be spared if he sold out the location of the Resistance headquarters, inside an abandoned slaughterhouse and butchery, to the German military.
+The Germans are hell-bent on killing any opposition, and send in their Terror Squad, which are the (fictional) elite soldiers of the game.
 These men are armed with special weapons, such as the Terror Squad MP60.
 In these catacombs, Luc is trapped under a collapsing piece of rock, where he demands that his fellow rebels kill him, as he feels the Germans would interrogate him, and he would give up information.
-Sean hesitates to kill him, and Veronique fires a single round from her rifle into Luc’s head.
+Sean hesitates to kill him, having grown to like the man despite their rough first encounters, and Veronique fires a single round from her rifle into Luc’s head.
 Veronique was Luc’s protégé, and she killed him, despite the fact she was a good friend to him.
 She feels that his death is a tragedy, but the death of them all would be more of a tragedy.
 She says Luc would have felt the same way.

 After completing the majority of story missions, you are contacted.
 The 1940 Paris Grand Prix is starting.
 Dierker will be racing in the event, and Vittore has a plan.
 However, his plan means that he will be killed: he plans to wire his car with explosives, and rather than overtake Dierker, he aims to detonate himself beside his enemy.
-Sean tells him that he will enter the race, but that the only person who will be dying is Kurt.
+Sean tells him that he will enter the race in Vittore's place, but that the only person who will be dying is Kurt.
 This race means having to drive a sports car neatly through the streets of Paris without setting off the bomb.
-After completing this race, Sean puts the car into its highest gear, aims it directly at Dierker as he celebrates victory, and leaps from it.
+After completing this race, Sean puts the car into its highest gear, aims it directly at Dierker as he celebrates his victory, and leaps from it.
 While the car explodes, and destroys the pride of Team Doppelsieg, it does not kill the target.
 This event terrifies Kurt, and he begins to lose his mind.
-The Nazis retaliate and fight hard against the resistance, covering all of Paris in black-and-white once more.
+The Nazis retaliate and fight hard against the resistance, bringing in major reinforcements and brutalizing the citizenry, covering all of Paris in black-and-white once more.

-The final mission of the game involves heading to the Eiffel Tower, where Kurt is making his stand.
-Upon arrival, you discover that Dierker has completely gone insane and turned on his own men, slaughtering them for imaginary insubordination.
+The final mission of the game involves heading to the Eiffel Tower, where Dierker is making his stand.
+Upon arrival, Sean discovers that Dierker has completely gone insane and turned on his own men, slaughtering them for imaginary insubordination.
 He stands at the top of the tower, where he executes a helpless Nazi just as Devlin arrives.
 Dierker soon realizes he used his last bullet to murder his own man, and finds himself helpless before Sean.
 He asks, ‘Are we to die here, Irishman?’, to which Sean replies ‘No. You will.
 I won’t,’ before pulling the trigger.
 Dierker's lifeless body falls from the tower, and as it hits the ground, the symbolic gesture of killing the German commander restores colour to the entire city.
+Alternately, if Sean waits long enough, Dierker will be overcome with despair and leap from the top of the tower himself, which has the same effect.
 Veronique finds Sean as he descends the tower, asking him if it is finally over.
 However, Sean is aware that while his personal revenge has been fulfilled, the Germans still control most of France and pose a threat to the entire world.
 Setting the game up for a sequel, he replies

 "No. We're just getting started."